With new Takata air bag recalls, automakers may face more liabilities

 Former Takata employees involved in manufacturing inflators have said the desiccant may buy Takata time.
 One told Reuters last year that by adding the desiccant, "you're just lengthening the fuse, not correcting the problems."

-Reporting by Naomi Tajitsu and Maki Shiraki in Tokyo; Additional reporting by Paul Lienert in Detroit and David Shepardson in Washington; Editing by Ian Geoghegan
+Additional reporting by Paul Lienert in Detroit and David Shepardson in Washington